Jackrekirby/github-chrome-extension-suite/README.md

 When viewing the diff for a pull request on GitHub there is a sidepanel listing the files changed.
 If the file names are too long they are truncated with elipses.
 This feature adds a `+` button at the top right of the sidebar which when clicked toggles the sidepanel between its original size (~300px) and 500px.

+### Default Pull Request Filter

+When you go to the pull request tab, you can optionally apply filters to the search.
+This tool allows you to save a default set of filters by setting the url query parameters of the page.

+The default that this tool applies is to sort by the most recently updated open pull request.
+`q=is%3Apr+is%3Aopen+sort%3Aupdated-desc`

 ## Extension Requirements

 This extension needs your API token for Github.